lolotrgeek/process-spawn/README.md

 ## Todo
 - create a table for each node to dump it's log into
-- create a test runner with this lib
 - re-write tests
 - setup CI/CD